helm/helm-classic/docs/architecture.md

 #### Dependency Resolution

-If dependencies are declared, `helm` will...
+If dependencies are declared, `helmc` will...

 - Check to see if the named dependency is locally present
 - If it is, check to see if the version is within the supplied parameters

-If either check fails, `helm` will _emit a warning_, but will not prevent the installation.
+If either check fails, `helmc` will _emit a warning_, but will not prevent the installation.
 Under normal operation, it will prompt to continue.
 If the `--force` flag is set, it will simply continue.

 Example:

 ```
-$ helm install ponycorn
+$ helmc install ponycorn
 !!-> WARNING: Dependency nginx (1.9 < x <= 1.10) does not seem to be satisfied.
 !!-> This package may not function correctly.
 Continue? yes